-Macklemore's Downtown: A surprisingly apt choice that I forgot about until the end of writing this.
-Thrift Shop and Can't Hold Us were both widely-loved hits, characteristic of modern hip-hop that favours additional musical layers than the sparse beats of Coolio's songs; they flow smoothly, and create the right mood for what they each set out to do.
+- Macklemore's Downtown: A surprisingly apt choice that I forgot about until the end of writing this.
+Thrift Shop and Can't Hold Us were both widely-loved hits, characteristic of modern hip-hop that favors additional musical layers than the sparse beats of Coolio's songs; they flow smoothly and create the right mood for what they each set out to do.

 Again, this is not an exhaustive, objective list, but a collection of songs I feel are very palatable to people who wouldn't normally like hip-hop, including all the connotations it brings.